RoyalKingMomo/enggmomo.me/README.md

 This website is a work in progress.
 All you'll find here is a todo list

 ### Todo:
-- Fix ubuntu error
+- Fix ubuntu error (apparently people can see underneath the fixed?)
-- add php for email forwarding
 - add all of the projects
 - change design
-- add mobile support
-- add support for multiple ofther screen sizes